Spring Lawn Care Tips for the Kansas City Area

 Simply put, the best way to ensure a thick, green, healthy lawn in the spring is to properly care for it in the fall and winter.
 This is the most critical time for many lawns in Kansas City.

 It’s the beginning of March and we’re already starting to see temperatures reaching that 60-degree mark.
 The days are getting longer and you’re likely already starting to see that green making its way back into your lawn.
-While caring for you lawn properly during the peak of the growing season can be tricky at times, caring for your fescue grass in the cooler months is basic; water, mow, and treat as needed with fertilizers specifically designed for the winter months.
+While caring for you lawn properly during the peak of the growing season can be tricky at times, caring for your fescue grass in the cooler months is basic; water, mow, and treat as needed with fertilizer specifically designed for the winter months.

 However, if you have zoysia or another warm-season grass, your grass is likely starting to brown as it grows dormant.
 Don’t worry, that’s totally normal!
 In fact, that’s what it’s supposed to do right now.
 But it’s important to remember that what happens to your grass while it’s dormant does still matter, because unfortunately, weeds don’t always operate on the same growing schedule as our beloved grasses.
 Your lawn still needs weed control and potassium fertilizer for root growth during these times.